Tag Archives: accountability

 • An update on progress since last meeting, including a read-out of measures previously agreed upon to track progress.

-• What s/he seeks to accomplish
+• What they seek to accomplish

 • What has been done so far to accomplish it